myPOS blog Tips

 What is an SME?

-Companies are classified by their size in the following categories:
+Companies are classified by their size in the following three categories:

 It is, however, important to mention – the numbers here are not universally accepted.
-Different countries and institutions appoint different numbers to the number of people employed when it comes to a company’s classification in terms of its size.
+Different countries, intergovernmental organisations such as the European Union and institutions appoint different numbers to the number of people employed when it comes to a company’s classification in terms of its size.
 And the difference is often immense.

 A quick illustration: the World Bank considers an SME a business of up to 300 employees, with revenue and assets of $15 million at most for each.
 According to the United Nations Development Programme, such a company has 1 to 200 employees and does not take turnover and assets into consideration.